haisle/winbat_for_youtube-dl/README.md

-# winbat_for_youtube-dl
+# windows_bat_ytdl
-This is a sample bat file code to use yt-dlp for windows command prompt.
+This is a sample batch files for yt-dlp using windows command prompt.